CS5500-Awesome404/Food-Delivery/README.md

 `./gradlew build deployHeroku` works to deploy without pushes...sometimes.

+## MongoDB

+The mongodb cluster is configured under a personal account in https://mlab.com/ and can be accessed with the following url: mongodb+srv://cs5500:cs5500@cluster0.gz5ef.mongodb.net/test?retryWrites=true&w=majority

+The default database name is test.

 ## Spotless?

 Spotless automatically formats code.
 If it detects errors, run `./gradlew spotlessApply`